ewonskiee32/Forward-Kinematics-SMMV/README.md

 # Forward Kinematics-SMMV
- To find HTM and Position
+ To find HTM and Position Vector

  Property From Aaron Joshua M. Apolonia